 A new entity will often face difficulties attracting underwriters to show interest on its bond issue.
 New entities may not have the credit history that underwriters require, and this may affect the bond issue.
 However, a negotiated sale may include a pre-sale that can serve to stimulate investors’ interest before the actual bond issue is floated on the market.

 One of the advantages of negotiated sales is that the issuer may get an offer that meets their price expectations and terms, without getting involved in the laborious process of competitive bidding.
 Some issuers go into competitive bidding to get the best offer from a list of interested purchasers.
 However, if the issuer receives unsolicited offers from logical buyers, it simplifies the process, and the two parties can close the transaction within a short period.

 Negotiated sales also allow trust and a strong business relationship with the potential underwriter.
 They allow the underwriter to find the best possible price for the bond that is convenient to both the issuer and the investors.

 Disadvantages of a negotiated sale

 When the issuing entity negotiates a transaction with one single potential buyer only, it may get an offer that falls below the fair market value.
-The lack of other competitors limits the issuer’s potential to get the best possible terms.
-It makes them uncomfortable knowing that they could have secured better offers had they opted for a competitive bidding process.
+The lack of other competitors may limit the issuer’s potential to get the best possible terms.

 Another limitation of a negotiated sale is that the issuer will have less negotiating power after closing the transaction with a single seller.
 The issuer may be comfortable with the initial offer presented by the buyer, but the offer may be watered down during the negotiations.
 The buyer knows that the issuer has no alternatives and may be tempted to offer a lower price than what they had presented earlier to the issuing entity.